 These consolidated financial statements have been prepared in accordance with International Accounting Standards 1, Presentation of Financial Statements ("IAS 1") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments measured at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
-These consolidated financial statements were approved by the Board of Directors on January 28, 2022.

-Notes to Consolidated Financial Statements for the Years Ended September 30, 2021 and 2020 (Expressed in Canadian Dollars)
+(An Exploration Stage Company) Notes to Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian Dollars)